 She plans to do an abstract painting on the wall when she gets home.
 We don’t see her forming the plan.
 We just see her having done it.

-The real naughty thing that happened that day was painting on the wall, but the battle scene in stories is often deferred: The battle scene we see played out is the funnier one in which Olivia and her mother negotiate how many books are going to be read before bed.
+The real naughty thing that happened that day was painting on the wall, but the big struggle scene in stories is often deferred: The big struggle scene we see played out is the funnier one in which Olivia and her mother negotiate how many books are going to be read before bed.

 On the stairs, Olivia realises she isn’t actually a good abstract painter and can’t go about painting the walls of her home and hope to be appreciated for it.